blackode/elixir-tips/README.md

 In a project, there will be many programmers who write different modules.
 It will hard to find who has written what.

-To keep the track of such things, we can add metadata to the @moduledoc .
+To keep the track of such things, we can add metadata to the @moduledoc.
 So, we come to know the developer whom we can blame to queries that hit to your mind and kept eating it while using the module.

 ```elixir
 @moduledoc "Wrong code leads you to the right bug "